-The SeedStar 3 HP planting functions are fully integrated with the full spectrum of Precision Ag Technology applications such as John Deere Section Control for Planters, GreenStar, AutoTrac™ assisted steering system, John Deere Operations Center, JDLink™ telematics system, and others.
+The SeedStar 3 HP planting functions are fully integrated with the full spectrum of Precision Ag Technology applications such as John Deere Section Control for Planters, GreenStar 3 2630 Display, AutoTrac™ assisted steering system, John Deere Operations Center, JDLink™ telematics system, and others.
 Integrated planting technologies, for better asset utilization and ease of use, is just part of what SeedStar 3 HP provides.

 SeedStar 3 HP has an updated main run page layout.
 With the use of tabs toward the top of the screen it is much easier to navigate through readings such as population, singulation, spacing, downforce, and ride quality.
 If for some reason an issue arises with a row-unit, the tab will turn red indicating there is an issue.
 The tab can be pushed and lead to what is causing the issue.
 Inside each tab, there will be a bar graph detailing information specific to that tab.
 The picture shows what a population bar graph looks like.
 This layout improves functionality and overall ease of use while planting.

-As seen in the screen shot image to the left, overall singulation performance is seen in the tab at the top of the screen.
+As seen in the screen shot image above, overall singulation performance is seen in the tab at the top of the screen.
 Seed skip and multiple sources of information are displayed below the bar graph of the run page.
 This provides the operator a better understanding of relative seed multiple and skip data on a row-unit basis within one easy glance at this run page.

 Also, within the seed singulation planter run page, information about row-units with the highest percentage of seed multiples and skips is provided in order to make necessary adjustments for better planter optimization.